-As a Certified Personal Trainer and Pre and Postnatal Fitness coach, I recommend the RPE (Rate of Perceived Exertion) scale when measuring the intensity of your workout.
+As a Certified Personal Trainer and Pre and Postnatal Fitness coach, I'm here to answer the question "How hard should you be working out?".
+I recommend the RPE (Rate of Perceived Exertion) scale when measuring the intensity of your workout.
 The RPE scale ranges from a scale of 0 to 10, with the range of numbers relating to how easy or difficult a particular exercise is.
 For example, an RPE of 0 would represent how you feel when sitting in a chair - obviously incredibly easy with no physical exertion at all; while an RPE of 10 is how you'd feel after doing something incredibly difficult with little to no additional energy left for more exertion.
 I recommend training in the RPE range of 6-7 range.

 Now, this can be hard to gauge.
 If you're like me and do better with more concrete numbers and guidelines, you could also use the RIR scale, which stands for "reps in reserve".
 This measures the intensity of a lift by describing how many more repetitions you could perform before technical failure (aka the inability to perform the lift with good form or reaching failure).
 This is a similar 10 point scale but the numbers ranging from 0-10 represent how many reps you have "left in the tank" before this failure is reached.
 I recommend training in the 2-3 range, meaning if you absolutely had to, you could still busy out an additional 2-3 reps before failing.